Meet Our Staff

 Chair, Committee on Women

-Committee on Women co-chair, Associate Professor (Chief, Neuropsychology, Vice Chair-Neuropsychology/Memory Disorders)
+Committee on Women Chair, Associate Professor (Chief, Neuropsychology, Vice Chair-Neuropsychology/Memory Disorders)

 Dr. Manning is the Director of the Behavioral Neuropsychology Lab, Vice Chair for Faculty Development in Neurology, as well as Director (and co-founder) of the Memory Aging and Care Clinic.
 Dr. Manning is a tenured Associate Professor of Clinical Neurology.
 She has published work in the areas of aging, Alzheimer’s disease, Huntington’s disease, and Parkinson’s disease.
 She oversees and coordinates the many opportunities for our postdoctoral fellows to become involved in Alzheimer’s Disease Research Center (ADRC) activities and neuroclinical trials.
 Our satellite ADRC focuses on minority and rural individuals with dementia and Dr. Manning has been integral in its establishment and the recruitment and retention of participants.
 She is particularly interested in the impact of dementia on caregivers and families.
 In addition, she teaches graduate courses on the biological bases of mental illness and on assessment.